szhong002/essays/nuclear-disasters/README.md

 .ve-header "Nuclear Disasters" wc:Chernobyl_2019_G03.jpg

-###paragraph on weaponized and industrial disasters
+###intro paragraph on weaponized and industrial disasters

 ###infographics with the radiological disasters data